christophsturm/restaurant/README.md

 ### error handling

-Exceptions thrown by the service handler will be converted to a http error reply via a lambda.
+Exceptions thrown by the service handler are converted to a http error reply via a lambda.

 ```kotlin
 val restaurant = Restaurant(errorHandler = { ex ->